Application and Eligibility

 Yes!
 You can enroll in a full-time internship or service-learning program, or participate in an internship or service-learning program and enroll in academic

 courses at a host university abroad.

 What happens after I'm accepted?

 You will receive an acceptance email and have access to additional forms in your portal to complete by the due date.

 What are the housing options available?

-section under each program on the website for details.
+tab on each program location for details.

 What if I don't have my flight booked before the Final Forms and Payment due date?